-This is Deloitte's1 fifth annual modern slavery and human trafficking statement.
-In this statement we outline the robust controls and processes Deloitte have in place to ensure that modern slavery and human trafficking do not take place in our supply chain, or in any part of our business.
-This statement covers our financial year 2020, which ended 31 May 2020 ("FY20").
+This is Deloitte's1 sixth annual modern slavery and human trafficking statement.
+We are pleased to provide detail on the robust controls we have adopted to ensure that modern slavery and human trafficking do not take place in our supply chain, or in any part of our business, as required by the Modern Slavery Act 2015 ("the Act").
+This statement covers our financial year 2021, which ended 31 May 2021 (FY21).